knpuniversity/phpstorm/knpu/setup.md

 got a nice looking 404 page since there isn't anything inside of here yet.

 Just to prove that the Symfony Plugin is now installed and running, in the bottom right of PHPStorm you should see a little Symfony menu.
+Clicking it gives you a quick way to open up the profiler.

+Now that our editor is all setup let's get to the real work!